Homotopical algebra for Lie algebroids: Main results

 \section{Main results}

 In this section we will state our main results and collect some immediate consequences, leaving the proofs to Section \ref{la:sec:technicalities}.
 First of all, consider the free-forgetful adjunction

 between the category of dg-$A$-modules over $T_A$ and the category of dg-Lie algebroids over $A$.
-Our first result asserts that the usual projective model structure on dg-$A$-modules can be transferred to a semi-model structure along this adjunction. \begin{theorem} The category $\dgLieAlgd_A$ of dg-Lie algebroids over $A$ and the category $\dgLooAlgd_A$ of $L_\infty$-algebroids over $A$ both admit a right proper, tractable semi-model structure, in which a map is a weak equivalence (resp.\ a fibration) if and only if it is a quasi-isomorphism (a degreewise surjection). \end{theorem} The quasi-isomorphisms and surjections do not define a genuine model structure on Lie algebroids, even when the cdga $A$ is free.
-Indeed, the following example demonstrates that dg-Lie algebroids may fail to have a fibrant replacement: \begin{example} Let $A=k[x, y]$ and consider the quotient $B=k[x, y]/(x-y)\cong k[x]$.
+Our first result asserts that the usual projective model structure on dg-$A$-modules can be transferred to a semi-model structure along this adjunction. \begin{theorem} The category $\dgLieAlgd_A$ of dg-Lie algebroids over $A$ and the category $\dgLooAlgd_A$ of $L_\infty$-algebroids over $A$ both admit a right proper, tractable semi-model structure, in which a map is a weak equivalence (resp.\ a fibration) if and only if it is a quasi-isomorphism (a degreewise surjection). \end{theorem} It is \emph{not true} that the quasi-isomorphisms and surjections define a \emph{genuine} model structure on dg-Lie algebroids, as has been asserted in \cite{vez13}, even when the cdga $A$ is free.
+More precisely, the argument in loc.\ cit.\ relies on Quillen's path object argument, but does not explicitly check the condition that every dg-Lie algebroid admits a fibrant replacement.
+This condition tends to be easily satisfied, but the following example demonstrates shows that dg-Lie algebroids may \emph{fail} to have a fibrant replacement: \begin{example} Let $A=k[x, y]$ and consider the quotient $B=k[x, y]/(x-y)$.
 Let $\mf{g}$ be the free $A$-linear Lie algebra generated by the $A$-module $B^{\oplus 2}=B\big<e_1, e_2\big>$.
 Equivalently, $\mf{g}$ is the free $B$-linear Lie algebra on two generators $e_1, e_2$, considered as a Lie algebra over $A$.
-Suppose that the zero map $\mf{g}\rt T_A$ factors over a transitive dg-Lie algebroid
+Suppose that the zero map $\mf{g}\rt T_A$ factors over a fibrant dg-Lie algebroid

+Being fibrant means that $\mf{h}$ is \emph{transitive}, i.e.\ its anchor map is surjective.
 We claim that $\iota$ can never be a quasi-isomorphism.
 To see this, let $v\in \mf{h}$ be an element in $\mf{h}$ and consider the following two equalities in $\mf{h}$: